 Often we think about IBM as the leader of legacy solutions like AIX system, mainframe, and AS400.
 In fact for this company, keeping this product line has a strategic reason.
 But during the years, another side of the company is really growing its portfolio with new interesting IT solutions dedicated to on-premise and cloud environments.
 IBM Cloud, for example, is one of the most important services developed by the innovation team.

-Following the same way, another product confirm the willingness to stay aligned with the backup and data protection market.
+Following the same way, another product confirms the willingness to stay aligned with the backup and data protection market.
 IBM Spectrum Protect, the new came from IBM’s house, is a software solution able to protect physical (AIX included) and virtual workloads.
 Let’s see in-depth!

-At glance there are 3 key features in this product: high scalability (up to 4 PByte), easy to use and cloud ready.
-Let me say, one of the must to have rules to stay in the data protection market segment is represented by the ability to enable and protect on premises elements using cloud elements such as object storage and more.
+At glance, there are 3 key features in this product: high scalability (up to 4 PByte), easy to use and cloud-ready.
+Let me say, one of the must to have rules to stay in the data protection market segment is represented by the ability to enable and protect on-premises elements using cloud elements such as object storage and more.

-Near the use of MongoDB as catalog system and analytics components to gain visibility and use information came from backup to take actions, the main interaction elements are:
+Near the use of MongoDB as a catalog system and analytics components to gain visibility and use information came from backup to take actions, the main interaction elements are:

 - End-user self-service portal, with RBAC to handle “people”, permissions and operations across the entire platform

 - Restful API to interact with 3rd party integrations.